 There are a few scenarios where it doesn't make sense to file separately in order to save on your student loan payments.
 However, everyone should run the math for their unique situation to decide for themselves.

 Some rules of thumb for when it might not make sense:

 - When the student loan borrower makes more

-- When the income of the borrower wouldn't qualify for IBR or PAYE separately
+- When the income of the borrower wouldn't qualify for IBR, PAYE, or SAVE separately

 Easy Ways To Do The Calculations